 selects elements corresponding to all <p> tags.
 All other selectors are modifications and extensions on this basic selector.

-There is also a universal type selector - the asterisk * which matches every element type.
+There is also a universal type selector, the asterisk *, which matches every element type.
 This may not seem to be very useful at first, but it is often used within a larger selector to mean any element type that satisfies other conditions.
 This will become clear in a moment.

 to select all <p> elements with id equal to name.

 The convention is that if you don't specify a type then the universal type selector is assumed.
-This means that you can simply write
+This means that you can simply write:

-and now you can see that the id selector is just a special case of the more general type selector.
+Now you can see that the id selector is just a special case of the more general type selector.

-In the same way the .class selector is a short hand for
+In the same way the .class selector is a shorthand for:

 which selects all elements with the class attribute equal to name.
-In general the class selector is:

 which selects all elements of type T with class set to name.